vtluug/ansible/README.md

 this on all machines in the "rhel5" category.

 The following things must be done manually:
-- network setup
+- network setup, including port forwarding/bridging
-- kerberos/ldap auth (including keytab deployment)
+- full kerberos auth (LDAP/Kerberos auth without keytabs/DNS is possible in kerberos.yml)
 - static DHCP / DNS entries